 Clubs and Societies Election Protocol

 All club and society elections should be facilitated online via the Students’ Union website, unless there are extenuating circumstances.
 These extenuating circumstances must be presented to the Union Opportunities Team where a discussion can take place.
-The act of online election allows them to be as transparent an accessible as possible to all members of the society and club, ensuring all standard members no matter their circumstance have the opportunity to vote.
+The act of online election allows them to be as transparent and accessible as possible to all members of the society and club, ensuring all standard members no matter their circumstance have the opportunity to vote.

 UEASU Bye Law 9 Extract Student Group Elections: